srivastavaarpit977/VideoVerse/README.md

     python test.py
     ```

-3. The script will read the video file, perform logo detection, and save the timestamps of detected objects in a JSON file named `results1.json`.
+3. The script will read the video file which is in the `.mp4` format, perform logo detection, and save the timestamps of detected objects in a JSON file named `results.json`.

 ### Using the Jupyter Notebook

-The `logo_detection.pdf` from `logo_detection.ipynb` notebook provides an interactive interface for custom model training on CocaCola and pepsi logo.
+The `logodetection.pdf` from `logoDetection.ipynb` notebook provides an interactive interface for custom model training on CocaCola and pepsi logo.

 ## Output

-- The `test.py` script outputs a `results1.json` file containing the timestamps of detected objects in the following format:
+- The `test.py` script outputs a `results.json` file containing the timestamps of detected objects in the following format:

     ```json
     {